Prof. Dr. Oliver Gutfleisch

 Office: L2|07 111

-Prof. Oliver Gutfleisch is a full Professor for Functional Materials at TU Darmstadt and a scientific director at Fraunhofer IWKS Materials Recycling and Resource Strategies.
+Prof. Oliver Gutfleisch is a full Professor (W3) for Functional Materials at TU Darmstadt and a scientific manager at Fraunhofer IWKS Materials Recycling and Resource Strategies.
 He studied Material Science at TU Berlin, did his Phd in Birmingham, UK, and was a group leader at Leibniz Institute IFW Dresden.
 2012 he joined TU Darmstadt.
 His scientific interests span from new permanent magnets for power applications to solid state energy efficient magnetic cooling, ferromagnetic shape memory alloys, magnetic nanoparticles for biomedical applications, and to solid state hydrogen storage materials with a particular emphasis on tailoring structural and chemical properties on the nanoscale.
 Resource efficiency on element, process and product levels as well as recycling of rare earth containing materials are also in the focus of his work.